 struct spdk_nvmf_host: An NVMe-oF NQN representing a host (initiator) system.
 This is used for access control.

-A user of the NVMe-oF target library begins by creating a target using spdk_nvmf_tgt_create(), setting up a set of addresses to accept connections on by calling spdk_nvmf_tgt_listen(), then creating a subsystem using spdk_nvmf_subsystem_create().
+A user of the NVMe-oF target library begins by creating a target using spdk_nvmf_tgt_create(), setting up a set of addresses on which to accept connections by calling spdk_nvmf_tgt_listen(), then creating a subsystem using spdk_nvmf_subsystem_create().

 Subsystems begin in an inactive state and must be activated by calling spdk_nvmf_subsystem_start().
 Subsystems may be modified at run time, but only when in the paused or inactive state.
 A running subsystem may be paused by calling spdk_nvmf_subsystem_pause() and resumed by calling spdk_nvmf_subsystem_resume().

 Namespaces may be added to the subsystem by calling spdk_nvmf_subsystem_add_ns() when the subsystem is inactive or paused.
 Namespaces are bdevs.
 See Block Device User Guide for more information about the SPDK bdev layer.
 A bdev may be obtained by calling spdk_bdev_get_by_name().

 Once a subsystem exists and the target is listening on an address, new connections will be automatically assigned to poll groups as they are detected.

 All I/O to a subsystem is driven by a poll group, which polls for incoming network I/O. Poll groups may be created by calling spdk_nvmf_poll_group_create().
 They automatically request to begin polling upon creation on the thread from which they were created.
-Most importantly, a poll group may only be accessed from the thread it was created on.
+Most importantly, a poll group may only be accessed from the thread on which it was created.

 Access control is performed at the subsystem level by adding allowed listen addresses and hosts to a subsystem (see spdk_nvmf_subsystem_add_listener() and spdk_nvmf_subsystem_add_host()).
 By default, a subsystem will not accept connections from any host or over any established listen address.
 Listeners and hosts may only be added to inactive or paused subsystems.